GauthierLigot/dagnelie/README.md

 Warning : This package is still under development.

-Dagnelie et al proposed three form of tarif function, i.e. to predict the commercial volume of a tree :
+Dagnelie et al proposed three form of tarif function, i.e. to predict the stem merchantable volume of a tree (stem section with girth \< 22 cm, diameter \< 7 cm) :

-The first equation predict the commercial volume (in cubic meter) in response to tree girth measured at 1,3 meter (C130 in centimeter).
+The first equation predict the stem merchantable volume (in cubic meter) in response to tree girth measured at 1,3 meter (C130 in centimeter).
 The prediction of this equation can be obtained with `tarif1()`.

 $$ v = b_0 + b_1*\mbox{C130} + b_2*\mbox{C130}^2 + b_3*\mbox{C130}^3 $$

-The second equation predict the commercial volume (in cubic meter) in response to tree girth measured at 1,3 meter (C130 in centimeter) and stand dominant height (HDOM in meter).
+The second equation predict the stem merchantable volume (in cubic meter) in response to tree girth measured at 1,3 meter (C130 in centimeter) and stand dominant height (HDOM in meter).
 The prediction of this equation can be obtained with `tarif2()`.

 $$ v = b_0 + b_1*\mbox{C130} + b_2*\mbox{C130}^2 + b_3*\mbox{C130}^3 + b_4*\mbox{HDOM} + b_5*\mbox{C130}^2*\mbox{HDOM} $$

-The third equation predict the commercial volume (in cubic meter) in response to tree girth measured at 1,3 meter (C130 in centimeter) and tree height (H in meter).
+The third equation predict the stem merchantable volume (in cubic meter) in response to tree girth measured at 1,3 meter (C130 in centimeter) and tree height (H in meter).
 The prediction of this equation can be obtained with `tarif3()`.